Abu-Huzaifa123/Asic-Design-Class/README.md

 ```

-**We can see that output coming from gcc compilation, Risc-v compilation and after debugging using Spike command is same**
+**We can see that output coming from gcc compilation, Risc-v compilation and after debugging by O1 using Spike command is same**

 **Step:5-->> Finally we use `riscv64-unknown-elf-objdump -d Asic_Application | less` to dump the assembly code in terminal.**